 In the last week of Dec 2020, VoltUp announced its partnership with HPCL for opening battery swapping centres.
 The partnership is looking to open 50 battery swapping solutions centres across India by Jun 2021.

-Scale – Deployed three stations in Jaipur and planning another three in the next 2 months.
-To launch 10 swapping stations in Kolkata by Sep 2020.
+Scale – Deployed 6 stations in Jaipur and 3 in Kolkata.
 Plans to launch in Delhi NCR and Bangalore later this year apart from planned expansion to three more cities in Rajasthan.

 Headquarters – Chennai | Founded – 2018 | CEO – Prabhjot Kaur